jhoyuen/CSharpPatternsMaman/README.md

 # CSharpPatternsMaman
 A series of examples describing various patterns using C# and dotnet

+## Batch Processing
+### BatchOrderProcessing
+- A simple example of batch processing orders.
+This is not necessarily a design pattern but it is a common technique employed to structure and manage batch processing logic effectively

 ## Event Handler
 ### MultiplayerVersus
 - A Multiplayer VS app to pit 4 players against each other in a free-for-all using `.NET Event Pattern` in C#